akki-04/Docs-Flow-Ai/README.md

 ## Problem Statement

-Companies manually analyze documents like resumes, invoices, agreements, and reports.
+Companies/user manually analyze documents like resumes, invoices, agreements, and reports.
 This process is slow and error-prone.

 ## Solution